 She sings in many languages, including Portuguese, Italian, German, Spanish, French, Dutch, Greek, Korean, Japanese, Hindi, Tamil, Malayalam, Arabic, Zulu, Xhosa, Swahili, Sepedi and Afrikaans.

 From her album Possibility, which she wrote, composed, recorded, produced and launched in 2006, ‘Too Sober’ has been described as “a cautionary Vegas lounge haunt” and ‘African Girl’, “a noir-jazz hit.”
-‘Fall So Far’ and ‘Just Not Good Enough’, both a unique blend of heartfelt jazz, folk and world music were released as Urban Gypsy Singles.
-Her music receives regular airplay on Fine Music Radio SA and Jazz FM UK.
+‘Fall So Far’ and ‘Just Not Good Enough’, both her unique blend of heartfelt jazz, folk and world music were released as Urban Gypsy Singles.
+Her music receives airplay on Fine Music Radio SA and Jazz FM UK.
 The video to ‘Fall So Far’ was released in 2012 and her latest single ‘Catch Me When I Fall’ is the title track to the EP of the same name, released in 2013.

 In the UK she has performed as singer-songwriter, cabaretist and jazz singer at The Edinburgh Fringe, Tristan Bates Theatre, St James Studio, Platform Theatre, The Pheasantry, Leicester Square Theatre, Jermyn Street Theatre, Ronnie Scott’s, Hackney Attic, The Pigalle Club, The Hot August Fringe at The Royal Vauxhall Tavern, The Battersea Barge, The Bowery, Downstairs at Sergio’s, Black’s Members’ Club, The Wilmington Arms, The Edge, Vinopolis, Ryan’s Bar, The Star of Kings, The Bedford Pub, PJ’s and Arts Cellar Club.